gwu-libraries/sfm-ui/docs/userguide.rst

 Creating Collections
 --------------------

-**Collections** are the most basic SFM levels used to gather social media data.
+**Collections** are the basic SFM containers for social media data.
 Each collection either gathers posts from individual accounts or gathers posts based on search criteria.